rahimcc/Sea_battle/README.md

 Computer and Player take turns to hit the ships.
 Cell becomes red when it is a hit, becomes black when it is miss.
 Game ends when ships of either map destroyed completely

+## Development
+This project was developed by Rahim Sharifov, Sara Shamilova , Sabina Hadjimuradova.
+Only one name can appear in commits, because we used mainly one computer.